New functional inequalities with applications to the arctan-fast diffusion equation: Introduction and main results

 where

 is the Hilbert transform.
-Indeed, \eqref{eq:nonlocal} is obtained from \eqref{eq:1} by replacing the derivative inside the arctan by a term proportional to the Hilbert transform:
+Indeed, \eqref{eq:nonlocal} is obtained from \eqref{eq:1} by replacing the derivative inside the $\arctan(\cdot)$ by a term proportional to the Hilbert transform:

-A similar procedure establishes relations between the KdV and the Benajmin-Ono equation and the Sine-Gordon and the Sine-Hilbert equation \cite{degasperis}.
-Equation \eqref{eq:nonlocal} was derived by S. Steinerberger \cite{St2018} when studying how the distribution of roots behaves under iterated differentation (see also \cite{alazard2022dynamics,kiselev2022flow} for the mathematical study of some of its properties).
+A similar procedure establishes relations between the KdV and the Benajmin-Ono equation or between the Sine-Gordon and the Sine-Hilbert equation \cite{degasperis}.
+Equation \eqref{eq:nonlocal} was derived by S. Steinerberger \cite{St2018} when studying how the distribution of roots behaves under iterated differentation (see also \cite{alazard2022dynamics,kiselev2022flow} for the mathematical study of some of its properties).\\ Actually, the principal reason that led us to study problem \eqref{eq:1} is equation \eqref{eq:nonlocal}.
+Roughly speaking, our main aim is to understand how the nonlinear term driven by the $\arctan(\cdot)$ allows to prove the existence in the singular case, namely, where $u$ reaches zero.
+Hence, a first step is to analyze what happens in the local case \eqref{eq:1}.